Measures imposed during the pandemic

 Asylum seekers are assigned a personal identification number which figures on their temporary identity documents in order for them to enjoy all the rights provided by the law.[5]
 After receiving the personal identification number, asylum seekers may register in the public health insurance system and, if they pay healthcare contributionsand registerat a general practitioner’s office, they have the status of an insured person with the same rights and benefits as nationals.

-In Giurgiu, according to the director of the centre, there has been a medical doctor, a nurse and a psychologist since August 2018.
+In Giurgiu, according to the director there is a nurse and a psychologist.
 However, since August 2021, there has been no medical doctor in the centre.
-The director of the centre reported that the psychologist provided counselling to 703 asylum seekers during 2021, with the help of an interpreter.
+The director of the centre reported that the psychologist provided counselling to 577 asylum seekers during 2022 and three counselling session were held with an interpreter.

 In Rădăuţi, two medical assistants were hired in 2020.
 A medical doctor was contracted as a service provider, and a medical doctor of the ICAR Foundation was hired.
-In 2021 IGI-DAI did not hire a medical doctor, so there was only the doctor from the ICAR Foundation.
+In 2022 IGI-DAI did not hire a medical doctor, so there was only the doctor from the ICAR Foundation, who is present once a week.
 There are two tents in the courtyard, where transferred asylum seekers undergo medical screening, which is conducted swiftly.
 The medical screening includes the medical history of the asylum seeker.
 The interpreter is only called when there are exceptional issues.
 In 2021 there was also a psychologist at IGI-DAI.

 In Timișoara, a medical doctor is present in the centre 3 hours per day and two nurses are provided by IGI-DAI.
 The nurses work on 8h shifts.
 The medical screening conducted by the medical doctor in Timișoara was done without an interpreter, however he is speaking Arabic.
-The JRS representative was not aware if this was conducted.
-Upon arrival or the following day asylum seekers are seen by the medical staff of the centre; it was emphasized by the director of the centre that the doctor speaks Arabic.
 A summary evaluation is made without an interpreter, after which the medical file is drafted.
-The psychologist works full time.
+There was no psychologist in the centre from December 2021 until November 2022.
+A social assistant was also hired in 2022, who has responsabilities mainly during the integration programme.

 Galaţi: There is a medical doctor, present in the centre twice a week or when a transfer arrives, one nurse and a full-time psychologist as of 15 October 2019.
 In addition, there is also a medical doctor hired by the ICAR Foundation present twice a week.
 The medical screening is done by the doctor and nurse, in general without an interpreter.
 The medical staff often relies on other asylum seekers.
 However, an interpreter was provided for the Afghan asylum seekers evacuated by Romania at the medical screening.

 Şomcuta Mare: The medical screening is done by the medical doctor of IGI-DAI.
 It is basically a general consultation which includes the medical history, taking the pulse, heart rate and visual check-up to check scars.
-This is usually done with the help of the AIDRom cultural facilitator or in English.
-Somcuta Mare is the only centre that has never had a psychologist.
-The position is still vacant.
+As of April 2022 the centre also has a psychologist.
+The centre had a medical assistant from the beginning of the year until end of March 2022 (she took over the psychologist position) and as of June 2022 a new medical assistant was hired.

 In Bucharest, according to the medical doctor, the medical screening is conducted by her and the nurse when the asylum seekers are accommodated in the centre.
 They are visibly checked to see if they present any signs of eczema, rabies, lice and a medical record is drawn up.
 In case of medical issues, the asylum seekers are referred to the Ministry of Internal Affairs hospitals.
 The screening is conducted without the assistance of an interpreter, or sometimes with the help of the cultural facilitator, who is present on weekdays.